envlh/wmf-board-elections/README.md

 ## Description

-This script checks if voters of the 2022 Wikimedia Foundation board elections have the bot flag.
+The script `retrieve-votes.py` checks if voters of the 2022 Wikimedia Foundation board elections have the bot flag.

+The script `generate-statistics.py` generates various aggregated statistics about voters.
+It must be run after `retrieve-votes.py`.

 ## Copyright